|In the first years of the 20th century, the Flagler mansion (far left) sat next door to an elegant clubhouse -- NYPL Collection|

 The Flaglers had not yet abandoned Fifth Avenue and New York altogether.
 On October 6, 1894 The New York Times noted that “Mr. and Mrs. Henry M. Flagler are at their home, 685 Fifth Avenue, having closed their cottage at Mamaroneck-on-the-Sound.”

 The tensions between father and son boiled over in 1897.
-Mary Lily Kenan had caught the eye of the 67-year old Flagler.
-Mary was the niece of the millionaire’s doctor.
-Flagler had his wife committed as mentally incapacitated that year; then used his influence to have insanity added to state law as grounds for divorce in Florida.
-A divorce was granted in August 1901 and ten days later Flagler and Mary Kenan were married.
+Flagler had his wife committed as mentally incapacitated that year.
+Soon after he used his influence to have insanity added to state law as grounds for divorce in Florida.
+A divorce was granted in August 1901 and ten days later Flagler married Mary Lily Kenan, reportedly the niece of his doctor.
+The bride was about 40 years younger than the 67 year old groom.
 The New York Times said, quite frankly, “When the statute under which the divorce was granted was, as a bill, introduced in the Florida Legislature, it was charged that it was drawn solely in the interest of Henry M. Flagler so as to permit him to cast off the insane wife and wed a younger woman.”

 It was the last straw in a series of events that infuriated the tycoon’s son.
 Henry Harkness Flagler vowed never to speak to his father thereafter.